flipperdevices/flipperzero-firmware/README.md

-# minmea, the lightweight GPS NMEA 0183 parser library
+# minmea, a lightweight GPS NMEA 0183 parser library

-Minmea is a minimalistic GPS parser library intended for resource-constrained platforms, especially microcontrollers and other embedded systems.
+Minmea is a minimalistic GPS parser library written in pure C intended for resource-constrained platforms, especially microcontrollers and other embedded systems.

 ## Features